 In the early 19th century, local peasants reported wooden palisade remains along the slope of the Tornimäe hill.
 The site was first excavated in the 1960s.
 Exact maps with contour lines being unavailable during the Soviet time, head of the excavations the archaeologist Aita Kustin interpreted the site as an ordinary Viking Age settlement, without realising its location on the one-time coast.

-In the beginning of the 2000s, Marika Mägi conducted further excavations on Tornimäe.
-The excavation cut the remains of a log house and some dispersed hearths.
-The excavations of Kustin had already unearthed what may have been several hearths.
-However, not a single building complete with an oven, a characteristic feature of Estonian prehistoric settlements, has hitherto been recorded in Tornimäe.
-Perhaps there was none because the site was used only seasonally, and during the summer months, when the sea was navigable, there was no need for heating.
-Once the sea became unsailable, the harbour site was vacated.
+In the beginning of the 2000s, Marika Mägi carried out additional excavations on Tornimäe.
+The excavation cut remains of a log house and some scattered fireplaces.
+Probable hearths were already discovered during the excavations of Kustin.
+However, not a single building with oven, characteristic to Estonian prehistoric settlements, has been recorded in Tornimäe so far.
+It may be that there were none since the site was only in seasonal use, and during the summer months when the sea was navigable, there was no need for heating.
+When the sea wasn’t sailable anymore, inhabitants left the harbour site as well.

-The cultural layer at the Tornimäe site was intense, albeit heavily impacted by later farming.
-Potsherds were the most abundant finds, but also numerous metal artefacts like jewellery, weapons, and tools came to light.
-Other findings included boat rivets, and tools possibly used for handcrafting, like bead-making.
-Copious amounts of bones of domesticated animals and fish were recorded, suggesting that the site also functioned as a fishing harbour.
-Findings pointing to international communication consisted of just a few imported potsherds and ornaments.
+The cultural layer of the Tornimäe site was intense, even though later farming had heavily impacted it.
+Potsherds were the most abundant finds, but also numerous metal artifacts like jewellery, weapons, and tools came to light.
+Additionally, boat rivets and possible bead-making items, as well as some tools denoting other handicrafts were found.
+A great number of bones of domesticated animals and fish were recorded, suggesting that the site also functioned as a fishing harbour.
+Items demonstrating foreign relations consisted only of some foreign potsherds and ornaments.

-The material found at Tornimäe is remarkably similar to finds from the Pöide hillfort that is located 7 km away.
+The material found at Tornimäe is remarkably similar to the finds on the Pöide hillfort that is located 7 km away from it.